 Welcome, newly admitted students!
 We are excited that you are joining our graduate community at the University of North Carolina at Chapel Hill!

-- What to do immediately
+- What to do upon admission

-What to do immediately:
+What to do upon admission:

 UNC-Chapel Hill supports the Council of Graduate Schools' Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistants, which states that you are under no obligation to respond to offers of financial support prior to April 15.